natanwondi21/Naven_Operating_System/README.md

 **1.1 System Overview**

-	NavenOS is a simple operating system, which allows a simple and quick user experience.NavenOS is programmed to create an easy interaction between the user and programs the OS includes; furthermore flexible and easy to use.
+	NavenOS is a simple operating system, which allows a simple and quick user experience.
+NavenOS is programmed to create an easy interaction between the user and programs the OS includes; furthermore flexible and easy to use.

 # [2.
 Description of Classes]